Mineral Resources and Mineral Hazards Mapping Program

 The Mineral Resources and Mineral Hazards Mapping Program (MRMHMP) provides data about California's varied non-fuel mineral resources (such as metals and industrial minerals), naturally occurring mineral hazards (such as asbestos, radon, and mercury), and information about active and historic mining activities throughout the state.
-Mineral-related reports and maps are published and are routinely disseminated to governmental agencies, universities, and repository libraries.
-These reports and maps are also available for purchase by mining companies, developers, consultants, and the public at California Geological Survey (CGS) headquarters.
-Older reports are available in paper format; some newer reports are available in paper and digital formats compatible with commonly used Geographic Information System (GIS) software.
-The MRMHMP is divided into two projects; the Mineral Resources Project and the Mineral Hazards Project.
+Program reports and maps are shared with governmental agencies, universities, repository libraries and are available for purchase at

 Mineral Resources Project